Homepage > Journal > What is flat design?

 Did You Know...

-Flat Design, in its development, is inseparable from the growth and popularization of mobile applications.
+In its development, flat design is inseparable from the growth and popularization of mobile applications.

-The development of Flat Design and the increasing popularity of mobile devices and applications is not a coincidence.
+The development of flat design and the increasing popularity of mobile devices and applications are not coincidences.
 They are phenomena that mutually condition themselves.

-In the era before the mobile boom, skeuomorphism was strongly encouraged in interface design.
+In the era before the mobile boom, interface design strongly encouraged skeuomorphic design.

 As the authors of the article "What is Skeuomorphism?", published on Interaction Design Foundation's blog, note, skeuomorphism mainly has the advantage of creating simple and evocative affordances in user interfaces.
 They help people understand the function, how it works, and the expected results of a given functionality much faster.